anthonyec/canvas-sketch/README.md

+⚠️ Fork for creating the London Creative Coding background asset

 ### canvas-sketch

 `canvas-sketch` is a loose collection of tools, modules and resources for creating generative art in JavaScript and the browser.